-Mary moved in the highest levels of Bluegrass society and acquired an extensive education from French immigrant Madame Charlotte Mentelle.
-At her father’s large home on Main Street, maintained by household slaves, Mary mingled with influential political guests.
-The most prominent of these was three-time presidential candidate and leader of the Whig party.
-Senator Henry Clay who lived less than two miles away.
+Mary moved in the highest levels of Bluegrass society and acquired an extensive education from French immigrant Charlotte Mentelle.
+At the Todd's large home, maintained by enslaved men and women, Mary mingled with influential political guests.
+The most prominent of these was three-time presidential candidate and leader of the Whig party, Senator Henry Clay who lived less than two miles away.

 In 1832, Mary’s oldest sister, Elizabeth, married Ninian Edwards, the son of a former governor of Illinois.
 The couple moved to Springfield, which soon became Illinois’ new capital.
 Mary visited her sister Elizabeth in 1839.
 At a dance in Springfield, she met a junior partner in her cousin's law firm, Abraham Lincoln.

 Abraham and Mary were a study in contrasts.
 Nine years older, Abraham came from a comparatively poor and undistinguished background.
 He was socially awkward, with less than two years of formal education.
 Her vivacity and occasional flashes of the “Todd temper” markedly contrasted with his self-deprecating personality.
 Yet many things brought them together, including a love of poetry, literature, and a formidable interest in Whig politics.
 Mary recognized her husband’s intellectual depth and political ambition before many others did.
 They wed in her sister Elizabeth's house in November 1842.